PxTools/PxApiSpecs/specs_template.md

 - *PX-file database* a collection of PX-files that represents a `database`.
 # API endpoints

 POST is primarily intended to be used when fetching data since the query to select the data can in some cases become very large.
-So large that it can extends come web browser limits on url’s .
+I some cases the url can exceed the maximum number of characteras allowed for a url.
+In these cases a POST request could be the solution.

 Proposal: Look at Json-Stat collections

 TODO Throttle protection

 ## Configuration endpoint
 Get API configuration settings.
+Instances of the API could be configured diffrently from each other.
+Clients can then use this endpoint to get information that could be useful for strering the behaivour for the client.
 ```
 HTTP GET https://my-site.com/api/v2/config
 ```